Manage titles and approve audience levels

 - Click

-to filter by Date Added, Approved For Audience Level, Interest Level, and Site.
+- To filter by Date Added, Approved For Audience Level, Interest Level, Site, or Incomplete Titles, click

 Export titles

-.
-The CSV file is downloaded to your browser's Downloads folder.
+Click Export.
+The CSV file downloads to your browser's Downloads folder.

 Sort titles by date